- Hexagons: an easy way to cut them can be found here: http://www.kayewood.com/tips/hexagons.pdf

 16. Power strip and extension cord for your sewing machine is handy when there are not enough outlets.

 17. Other items may be needed that are specific to the project you are making, such as fusible web, interfacing, glue stick, light box, etc….
-Consult the supply list for the class that you are taking and be sure to bring those supplies listed as well as the basic sewing supplies above, as needed.
+Consult the supply list for the class that you are taking and be sure to bring those supplies listed as well as the basic sewing supplies above, as needed. - Is your steam iron acting a little sputtery and doing an inconsistent job when ironing?
+It's probably just clogged with mineral and lime deposits, all it takes is a simple cleaning job to get it back to like-new shape.Here's how to do that (plus a few more tips & goodies):

 How To Clean A Clogged Iron: